IPGP/seiscomp3_ipgp_maps/README.md

 ```matlab
 mksc3maps
 ```
 will produce all world*.png images in the current directory maps/.
+Images are created only if not already exist.
+To rebuild any image, just delete it before running the script.

-Those files have to be copied to $SEISCOMP_ROOT/share/maps/ to take effect in SeisComP3.
+Image files have to be copied to $SEISCOMP_ROOT/share/maps/ to take effect in SeisComP3.

 ## Authors
 **François Beauducel**, IRD/IPGP, [beaudu](https://github.com/beaudu), beauducel@ipgp.fr

 **Ali A. Fahmi**, IRD

 ## Documentation